Air Force Band

 The Air Force Jazz Group provides great diversity of musical styles that uphold the highest standards and traditions of ceremonial support and musical entertainment.

 With a history dating back to the early 1920s, the Air Force Jazz Group draws on Australia's rich and vibrant jazz culture, bringing together six musicians specifically recruited for their dedication to this art form.
 Audiences are treated to energetic performances that showcase the musicians' skills in composition and improvisation.

 Through performances at cultural events and public festivals, this unique ensemble fosters a valuable bond between Air Force and the wider community.
 The group also provides musical support for official State and Defence functions.

-The mobility of such a small ensemble, together with its diverse repertoire, has allowed the Air Force Clarinet Quartet to represent the Air Force at a wide range of events in Australia and overseas.
+The mobility of such a small ensemble, and its diverse repertoire, has allowed the Air Force Clarinet Quartet to represent the Air Force at a wide range of events in Australia and overseas.

-The Air Force Clarinet Quartet continues to provide essential support for ADF, Government and Community events, while through public performances maintaining valuable links between the Air Force and the community.
+The Air Force Clarinet Quartet continues to provide essential support for ADF, government and community events, and maintain valuable links between the Air Force and the community through public events.

-The Air Force Drum Corps is a unique and versatile ensemble, ranging from solo snare drum, to a ceremonial display team including Drum-Major, snare drums, bass drum, piccolos and bugler; or as part of the ‘flagship’ ceremonial band.
+The Air Force Drum Corps is a unique and versatile ensemble, ranging from solo snare drum, to a ceremonial display team including Drum-Major, snare drums, bass drum, piccolos and bugler; or as part of the central Ceremonial Band.

-Through community and youth engagement, the drum corps is proactive in development of the Australian rudimental drumming movement.
+Through community and youth engagement, the drum corps actively inspires the Australian traditional drumming movement.
 With its military precision and technically demanding performances, the Air Force Drum Corps proudly reflects the professionalism and teamwork of an elite, highly skilled and motivated Air Force.